Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/archunit/docs/Ops-Rule.md

         .should().dependOnClassesThat().areAssignableTo(NoDataException.class);
 ```

-However, you should consider the package structure beforehand, as packages are subject to specific strings.
+If you want to test only a specific package, you can use the `resideInAPackage` method.

-### Exclusions by custom rules (to list the exclusions in the test code)
+### Exclusions by custom rules (Describe the exclusion target in the test code)

 Custom rules can be implemented to allow for more granular exclusions.
 Refer to the [ArchUnit User Guide](https://www.archunit.org/userguide/html/000_Index.html#_creating_custom_rules) for more information.

-### Exclude it from all architecture tests by including it in the exclusion configuration file
+### Describe in the exclusion configuration file and exclude it from all architecture tests.

 Create the `archunit_ignore_patterns.txt` under `src/test/resources` of the module for architecture testing, and write regular expressions to exclude them.
 Can ignore violations of class `some.pkg.LegacyService` by writing the following.